tohachan/remix-genai-template/README.md

 # Remix + Gen AI Template

+> [!WARNING]
+> **🚧 Work in Progress**
+> This template is currently under active development.
+Not all features described in this README are fully implemented yet.
+Some scripts, generators, and architectural components are still being built.
+Use with caution in production environments.

 A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows.

 ## 🚀 What This Template Provides